 Dual Diagnosis, Psychotropic Medication and Behavior Support

-In this class, we will discuss the signs and symptoms of a mental illness in a person with an intellectual/developmental disability (IDD) and how to support them using behavior support strategies.
+In this training, we will discuss the signs and symptoms of a mental illness in a person with an intellectual/developmental disability (IDD) and how to support them using behavior support strategies.
 We will discuss the bio-psycho-social model of challenging behavior and how this helps determine comprehensive behavior support strategies.
 We will also discuss common psychiatric medications and how the side effects of these medications affect behavior.
-We will finish the course by discussing the responsibilities of the interdisciplinary team.

 Who Should Attend?
 This on-demand training is tailored to program managers, job coaches, direct support professionals, host home providers, mental health professionals and directors of service agencies and members of HRC.